XiongPengNUS/rsome/docs/_site/example_dro_ls.md

 \end{align}
 $$

-The code for implementing such an ambiguity set is given below.
+The code for implementing the sample robust model with SP affine adaptation is given below.

 ```python
 model = dro.Model(N)    # define a model with N scenarios